MihaGasper/b-app/README.md

 Main features are lazy loading modules, stateless/stateful components, unit tests.
 Implementing RxJS would be an overkill for this kind of app.

 Demo can be done on tech hire meeting.
+Wireframes in pdf are included.

 ###### Docker (works only with correct API URL)